lin380/coursebook/docs/03-understanding-data.md

 There is much more to explore with linguistic annotation, and syntactic parsing in particular, but at this point it will suffice to note that it is possible to augment a dataset with grammatical information automatically.

 There are strengths and shortcomings with automatic linguistic annotation that a research should be aware of.
 First, automatic linguistic annotation provides quick access to rich and highly reliable linguistic information for a large number of languages.
-However, part of speech taggers and syntactic parsers are not magic.
+However, part-of-speech taggers and syntactic parsers are not magic.
 They are resources that are built by training a computational algorithm to recognize patterns in manually annotated datasets producing a language model.
 This model is then used to predict the linguistic annotations for new language (as we just did in the previous examples).
-The shortcomings of automatic linguistic annotation is first, not all languages have trained language models and second, the data used to train the model inevitably reflect a particular variety, register, modality, etc. The accuracy of the linguistic annotation is highly dependent on alignment between the language sampling frame of the trained data and the language data to be automatically annotated.
+The shortcomings of automatic linguistic annotation is first, not all languages have trained language models and second, the data used to train the model inevitably reflect a particular variety, register, modality, *etc*.
+The accuracy of the linguistic annotation is highly dependent on alignment between the language sampling frame of the trained data and the language data to be automatically annotated.
 Many (most) of the language models available for automatic linguistic annotation are based on language that is most readily available and for most languages this has traditionally been newswire text.
 It is important to be aware of these characteristics when using linguistic annotation tools.

 <!-- *Consider adding 'creating measures' here* -->